xtuml/bridgepoint/doc-internal/process/HOWTO-create-xtUML-Editor.md

 that append the version number to them.
 These are the branch you should work in while creating this release. xtuml/internal repository
-6. Bump the version in the xtuml_editor_builder branch of the
+6. Bump the version in the xtuml_editor_builder branch [1] to the desired version for the new xtUML Editor.
 7. Build the xtuml_editor_builder_<version> branch on the build server.
 This shall be the binary release of the xtUML Editor.
 8. When the build is complete, test this release candidate on both Windows and